chesyya/baosky-plugin-api-generator/plugin-docs/working-with-extensions/continuous-integration.md

 ## GitLab CI

-GitLab CI can be used to test and publish the extension in headless Docker containers.
-This can be done by pulling a preconfigured Docker image, or installing `xvfb` and the libraries required to run Visual Studio Code during the pipeline.
+GitLab CI can be used to test and publish the 插件 in headless Docker containers.
+This can be done by pulling a preconfigured Docker image, or installing `xvfb` and the libraries required to run Baosky during the pipeline.

 ```yaml
 image: node:12-buster